Dynamic objects in JavaScript

 }

-Properties of an object are added during the processing
+Properties of an object may be added during the processing

 An object can be defined as a list of properties, equivalent to the attributes of a class.